Amantini1997/FromUbuntu/AIN/Lectures.md

 <div class="info">
     <b>QUESTION:</b> a3 defends a5, since a5 cannot be included in any complete extensions, {a1, a3} is not valid.
 Also, a4 defends a2, which is not defended from the a1 attack, {a1, a4} should not be valid either, am I right?
     <br>
-    <b>ANSWER:</b> a3 does not defend a5 as it does defend it from a4, from not from a5 itself.
+    <b>ANSWER:</b> a3 does not defend a5 because it does not defend it from itself (a5 attacking itself).
 Not being a complete defense it does not count and {a1, a3} is valid.
 </div>

 ## Maximal and Minimal subsets